divvun/divvun-api/README.md

 ## Testing

 Tests use the files in tests/resources/data_files.
+The `se` files are expected to be present in the `speller` and `grammar` folders.

 - `divvun-checker` must be installed
 - run `cargo test`